Getting the Diagnosis

 - I also told her I avoided saying much about things because I didn’ t want to up aggravate the situation.
 She said she wanted me to be as free to say things as she is.

 - She asked me if I had thought about her cousin’s husband who died with Alzheimer’s since getting her diagnosis.
 I said that I had.
 One of the things she doesn’t want, but knows will happen, is that people will pity both of us.
-This is not a problem for me at all, but this is quite in keeping with many things she has felt through her depression over the years.
+This is not a problem for me at all, but this is quite in keeping with her own personality.